qstarsit/gopher/websockets/README.md

 There's a Websocket server running at `gopher.arcetta.dev`.
 You need to connect to it via the API Client.
 Inside `main.go` you will find the imported module, now it's up to you to connect to the server and send/read messages.

 How to do so?
-Either read the original source code in the Github project above or find out what functions and methods are available via [pkg.go.dev](https://pkg.go.dev/github.com/qstarsit/client)
+Either read the original source code in the Github project above or find out what functions and methods are available via the packages' [pkg.go.dev](https://pkg.go.dev/github.com/qstarsit/client) page

 ## Extra Challenge